bergesinstitute/graf-method/book-2-unit-8.md

 1. I don't know your sister.
 2. I know (that) Ana is from California, but I don't know Ana.
-3. I don't know this book.
-4. I know (that) Pedro is very nice.
+3. I know (that) Pedro is very nice.
-5. I know Tarantino's movies.
-6. Do you know Stephen King?
+4. Do you know Stephen King?
-7. I know his mother, but I don't know his sister.
+5. I know his mother, but I don't know his sister.
-8. I know (that) she lives in Kentucky.
+6. I know (that) she lives in Kentucky.
-9. I met your cousin yesterday, and she is very nice.
+7. I met your cousin yesterday, and she is very nice.
-10. Did you meet Juan on Friday?
+8. Did you meet Juan on Friday?
-11. I met George.
+9. I met George.
 I know (that) he is a lawyer on Wall Street.

 ## 6. Fill in the blanks using either saber or conocer